 32..
 Network Security Policy

-In order to ensure that the IT infrastructure used by the Company is secure, TIG shall adopt a robust information security policy inclusive of Firewalls, Intrusion Detection Systems, Malware Prevention system and System Patching etc as required.
+In order to ensure that the IT infrastructure used by the Company is secure, True Influence shall adopt a robust information security policy inclusive of Firewalls, Intrusion Detection Systems, Malware Prevention system, and System Patching, etc. As required.

 A designated Information Security Manager shall be responsible for maintenance of Network security.